senthilnayagam/bigfiles/readme.md

 - [x] Version number and author information.
 - [x] find local ip address for accessing it from other computers in the network
 - [x]  generate QRcode for the local ip in terminal
+- [x] Indexing can be time-consuming.
+Showing some progress, like a total count or a progress bar, would be better.

 ### Work in Progress